maxblee/best-picture-analysis/README.md

  pipenv install
  ```

- Then, to

  ## Scraping the Oscar data

- You can see the code we used to scrape the oscar data in `diversity_analysis/oscar_results.py`.
+ The code we used to scrape the oscar data is `diversity_analysis/oscar_results.py`.

- We decided to specifically focus on TBD.
-In order to collect those results, we typed:
+ In order to analyze Best Picture results, you need to type:

  ```sh
  python diversity_analysis/oscar_results.py "Best Picture" -o data/best_picture.csv
  ```

+We initially looked at the directing and acting categories as well, before deciding to focus specifically on Best Picture nominations.

  ## Formatting the IMDb data